The Process for Employers

 Meet again with the Job Developer and “new employee” to sign off that the placement has ended.

-- Establish and maintain activities to develop, locate, and secure job openings for clients
+- Establish and maintain activities to develop, locate, and secure job

 - Market programs